+44 (0)20 7353 2484 clerks@falcon-chambers.com

 Stephanie Tozer KC

 Stephanie is a well-established silk, having taken silk in 2019.
-She is ranked in Silks Band 2 by Chambers and Partners for both Real Estate Litigation and Telecommunications, and in Band 3 in the Legal 500.
-She is regarded by the market as a “robust advocate”, who provides “clear, focused advice” and is “extremely bright and commercial” and “good with clients”.
-She works on cases in all Courts from the Supreme Court to the First-tier Tribunal, and also appears in arbitrations.
+She is ranked by Chambers and Partners in Silks Band 1 for Real Estate Litigation and Silks Band 2 for Telecommunications, and in Band 3 in the Legal 500.
+Those who she has worked with have praised her cross-examination skills, attention to detail and client skills.
+She works on cases in all Courts from the Supreme Court to the First-tier Tribunal, and also arbitrations.

 Stephanie litigates a wide range of property-related disputes, including all sorts of real property problems, all aspects of commercial landlord and tenant work and property-related professional negligence claims.
 She is known for getting up to speed on unfamiliar areas quickly.
 However, she has particular expertise in the following areas: